 SRP Peak Hours 2026: The Full Schedule Every East Valley Homeowner Needs

 Salt River Project peak hours are 2:00 PM to 8:00 PM, Monday through Friday, year-round.
-Unlike APS with its 3-hour peak window, SRP's 6-hour window is twice as long — and it comes with demand charges that can add $100+ to your summer bill.
-Here's exactly what you need to know.
+Unlike APS with its 3-hour peak window, SRP's 6-hour window is twice as long, and it comes with demand charges that can add $100 or more to a summer bill.
+Here is what to know.

 | Time Period | Hours | Days |